LingHsiLiu/CS-410/README.md

 ### Amazon Services Used for implementing the solution

-- Amazon Comprehend (NLP)
+- Amazon Comprehend (NLP) - Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
+Amazon Comprehend is fully managed, so there are no servers to provision, and no machine learning models to build, train, or deploy.
-- Athena (database)
+- Athena (database) - Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
-- Lambda functions
+- Lambda functions - AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
+AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.
-- Amazon QuickSight (DashBoard)
+- Amazon QuickSight (DashBoard) - QuickSight lets you create and publish interactive dashboards that can be accessed from browsers or mobile devices.
-- Amazon Kinesis
+- Amazon Kinesis - Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.

 ### Architecture Diagram
 ![alt Architecture](https://github.com/pradeepk85/CS-410/blob/master/sentiment-analysis/SocialAnalyticsReader/images/Architecture_diagram.png)